kopylash/hangman-ruby/docs/part_0_create_saas_app.md

 Creating and versioning a simple SaaS app
 -----------------------------------------

-SaaS apps are developed on your computer (or cloud-based IDE) but *deployed to production* on a server that others can access.
+SaaS apps are developed on your computer but *deployed to production* on a server that others can access.
 We try to minimize the differences between the development and production *environments*, to avoid difficult-to-diagnose problems in which something works one way on your